-Let's dive deeper than the Home and Insert tabs, and learn about some hidden gems in the Ribbon toolbar.
+Let's dive deeper than the Home and Insert tabs and learn about some hidden gems in the Ribbon toolbar.

 1. The clipboard panel

-Copying and pasting text and elements such as images is a common procedure for frequent computer users.
+Copying and pasting text and elements such as images is common for frequent computer users.
 It’s so common that many of us do it mindlessly.
-Did you know that you can handle, store, and insert multiple things from your clipboard in Word?
+Did you know you can handle, store, and insert multiple things from your clipboard in Word?
 Yes, this is possible by using the Clipboard panel feature.